adrianotto/beam/README.md

 also implements an efficient http2/tls transport which can be used to securely expose and consume any micro-service across a distributed system.

-Because remote Beam sessions are regular HTTP2 over TLS sessions, they can be used in combination with any standard proxy or authentication middleware.
+Because remote Beam sessions use regular HTTP/2.0 over TLS sessions, they can be used in combination with standard HTTP/2.0 proxy or authentication middleware.
 This means Beam, when configured propely, can be safely exposed on the public Internet.
-It can also be embedded in an existing rest API using an http1 and websocket fallback.
+It can also be embedded in an existing rest API using an HTTP/1.0 and websocket fallback.

 ## How is it different from RPC or REST?